Google AI

 The Rural Times

-The Times Real Estate
+The Times

 .

-• Written by FRRR
+• Written by: FRRR

 A report commissioned by FRRR into its long-running Tackling Tough Times Together (TTTT) drought support program has found that funding local not-for-profit organisations (NFPs) and community groups and activities that strengthen social capital during drought sustains communities and supports recovery.